Geography of Qatar

-Qatar is a peninsula in the east of Arabia, bordering the Persian Gulf and Saudi Arabia in a strategic location near major petroleum and natural gas deposits.
+Qatar is a peninsula in the east of the Arabian Peninsula, bordering the Persian Gulf and Saudi Arabia in a strategic location near major petroleum and natural gas deposits.
 The State of Qatar occupies 11,571 km2 on a peninsula that extends about 160 km north into the Persian Gulf from the Arabian Peninsula.

 Varying in width between 55 and 90 km, the land is mainly flat (the highest point is 103 m) and rocky.
 Notable features include coastal salt pans, elevated limestone formations (the Dukhan anticline) along the west coast under which lies the Dukhan oil field, and massive sand dunes surrounding Khor Al Adaid, an inlet of the Persian Gulf in the southeast known to local English speakers as the Inland Sea.

 Area and boundaries

 Qatar has one land border.
 The country borders Saudi Arabia to the south.
 The boundary with Saudi Arabia was settled in 1965 but never demarcated.
 This terrestrial sector extends from the head of the Gulf of Salwah at Abu Samra to Khor Al Adaid, spanning a linear distance of approximately 87 km.

 Qatar presents as a peninsula encompassed by the tepid waters of the Persian Gulf on its eastern and northern flanks.
 The western margin is delineated by the Gulf of Salwah, a concave formation which effectively severs Qatar's terrestrial connection with the Al-Ahsa coast and Bahrain.

 Qatar's northwest coast is fewer than 30 km from the main islands of Bahrain, while the small Hawar Islands of Bahrain are only 1.9 km off the coast.
 The largest islet of the Hawar Islands is located 5 km off Qatari mainland.
 The peninsula's northernmost point is Ras Rakan.